 I'm certain the red fox heard my loud rants long before I appeared.
 A fox has excellent hearing.
 It can, for example, hear rodents digging underground.
 Yet, the red fox didn't run away in horror because an angry mess of a woman was coming.
 He smiled knowingly as if to acknowledge, you are who you are.
 And in that moment I actually believed it was enough.

 I remember a famous author writing that animals, of the wild variety, only visit us when we silence our anxious minds.
 Our unholy spirits drive them away.
 This made sense to me.
 As a pastor of nearly ten years, I preached many a sermon on the perils of living an anxious and unholy life.
 Then I went up a mountain and discovered that holiness isn't about being perfect or even peaceful.
-Nor is it a state of transcendence we achieve by overcoming our humanity.
+Nor is it a state of transcendence we achieve by overcoming our imperfections.
 It is, rather, that space where we are exactly as we are; not perfect or imperfect but true.

 You are who you are, and that, dear friends is enough.